Kukiz'15: Political positions

-Kukiz'15 was initially connected with the National Movement party, although Kukiz'15 itself wasn't characterized as far-right but rather national-conservative, conservative-liberal, and anti-establishment.
+Kukiz'15 was initially connected with the National Movement party, although Kukiz'15 itself was not characterized as far right but rather national-conservative, conservative-liberal, and anti-establishment.
 After 2016, they ceased operations with far-right organizations and politicians.
 Since its inception, it has lacked programmatic coherence and thus has been described as a big tent party.
 In its program, they have expressed support for direct democracy.
-Its leader and the party has expressed eurosceptic stances, and has been described as a right-wing populist, and conservative party, that sits on the centre-right and right-wing on the political spectrum.
+Its leader and the party has expressed eurosceptic stances, and has been described as a right-wing populist, and conservative party, that sits on the centre-right and right wing on the political spectrum.

 The key postulates upon foundation of the party were: